Samuel Taylor Coleridge: Remains

 Coleridge is now buried in St Michael's Church, Highgate, London.
 He was originally buried at the Old Highgate Chapel, next to the main entrance of Highgate School.
-Coleridge could see the red door of the then new St Michael's Church from his last residence across the green, where he lived with a doctor he had hoped might cure him (in a house owned by Kate Moss until 2022).
+Coleridge could see the red door of the then new St Michael's Church from his last residence across the green, on The Grove, where he lived with a doctor he had hoped might cure him.

 When it was discovered Coleridge's vault had become derelict, the coffins – Coleridge's and those of his wife Sarah, daughter Sara Coleridge, son-in-law Henry Nelson Coleridge, and grandson Herbert Coleridge, were moved to St Michael's Highgate after an international fundraising appeal in 1961.

 A recent excavation revealed the coffins were not in the location most believed, the far corner of the crypt, but below a memorial slab in the nave inscribed with: "Beneath this stone lies the body of Samuel Taylor Coleridge".
 St Michael's plans to restore the crypt and allow public access.